steenhansen/type-czech/read-mes/api-list.md

 ### 11 check_typeVariadic(arguments, type_signature)<a name="check-type-variadic"></a>
-  Generally used inside both PRE_check() and POST_check() functions that have been linked to a function to be tested.
+  Generally used inside PRE_check() functions that have been linked to a function to be tested.
 Outputs an error message if any function parameter does not match the type.
 ```
 type_czech = TypeCzech('THROW-EXCEPTIONS')